Become a Police Chief: Education and Career Roadmap

 Learn how to become a police chief.
 Research the education requirements, training information and experience required for starting a career in the law enforcement field.

-A police chief is responsible for managing officers, preparing reports and informing personnel of investigations or regulations.
-Police chiefs must earn a high school diploma or its equivalent to begin their careers in law enforcement; many agencies also require a bachelor's degree.
+To become a police chief, you must earn a high school diploma or its equivalent to begin your career in law enforcement; many agencies also require a bachelor's degree.
 Some police chiefs may even hold a master's degree.
 Prior experience as a police officer is essential.
 The following table summarizes the core requirements for police chiefs:

 |Degree Level||Varies from a high school diploma to a college degree;* many agencies prefer to hire candidates with a bachelor's, or even master's, degrees**|